PhethulwaziD/Darkly/Traversal_Path_Attack/Resources/README.md

 By Appending "../" to http://192.168.43.251/index.php?page= we see that such an attack is possible.

 ## Exploit
-* Our exploit would be findind malicious information that we can use to exploit either the users of the page or the admin.
+* Being afforded to go through system can be quite bad.
+We can find information that we can use to exploit either the users of the page or the admin.
+We already know that the OS being used is linux and so we can go through some well known folders such as http://192.168.43.251/index.php?page=../../../../../../../etc/passwd Here we get our flag: b12c4b2cb8094750ae121a676269aa9e2872d07c06e429d25a63196ec1c8c1d0.
-This is archieved through this url which presents to us our flag.

-## Retrieved Data
-* flag: b12c4b2cb8094750ae121a676269aa9e2872d07c06e429d25a63196ec1c8c1d0

 ## Remedy
 * Don’t store sensitive configuration files inside the web root